-True to our values, the Faculty of Kinesiology and Physical Education is very active in outreach to the general student population as well as underserved groups within our community.
+True to our values, the Faculty of Kinesiology and Physical Education is very active in outreach to the general student population as well as equity-seeking groups within our community.
 The following are a few of the outreach initiatives currently in place.

 Looking to get involved in campus life?
 Sport & Recreation's Equity, Diversity, Inclusion and Belonging Team is a group of undergraduate and graduate students from across campus who plan, motivate and implement positive student-led initiatives that promote diversity, equity, inclusivity and physical/mental health.